-We are a Stonington, CT based home care agency licensed to do business in the state of Connecticut and Rhode Island.
+We are a Connecticut based home care agency licensed to do business in the state of Connecticut and Rhode Island.
 We provide non-medical care to clients living at home or at independent and assisted living facilities.
 We work with families and their loved ones on finding the best plans and programs for saving money.

 We are able to provide 24 hour care service, although most of our clients receive care during the daytime.
 To determine the level of care needed, we meet with the client, family, and case manager if applicable to design a written plan of care that best addresses the needs of the client.
 After the initial plan is agreed upon, we are able to start services immediately.
 We periodically review the plan of care ensure the best possible care is delivered.
 We communicate with our clients' families and care managers via telephone, e-mail, or text regularly so they receive constant feedback on how their loved ones are doing.

 In Connecticut, we are approved by the CT Home Care Program for Elders, a Medicaid payor backed program that helps eligible clients continue living at home instead of going to a nursing home.
-This program has a rigourous set of standards and as an approved provider, we are routinely inspected for operational, educational, and business compliance.
+This program has a rigorous set of standards and as an approved provider, we are routinely inspected for operational, educational, and business compliance.

 All of our caregivers are fully vetted with background checks and reference checks from prior employers.
 We provide standardized training in HIPAA, handwashing, universal precautions, and personal care assistance.
 All of our caregivers are required to re-certify annually and we hold regular staff meetings to ensure all staff are kept up to date with the latest changes in the caregiving profession.

 Our caregivers are the best!
-They can do deep housecleaning and maintain it to keep your home clean and fresh.
-The will remind you to take medications, run errands for you, take care of your plants, walk your dog, and feed your cat.
+They can do light housecleaning and maintain it to keep your home clean and fresh.
+They will remind you to take medications, run errands for you, take care of your plants, walk your dog, and feed your cat.
 They can prepare meals for you, take you to the doctor or dentist, help you with your spending budget, and make appointments for you over the phone.

 If you are a busy professional and don't have time to run errands or are falling behind on house chores, let our staff help you get your time back.
 We can do things like pick up your groceries or dry cleaning, take the dog for a walk, mow the lawn, clean the baseboards, straighten up the garage, and look after your garden.
 Whatever you feel is your area of procrastination, hire us to help you get it done!